bekencorp/bk_idk/docs/bk7258/zh_CN/api-reference/bluetooth/single_ble.rst

 Compatibility and Extension
 ----------------------------------------

-The BLE APIs are flexible, easy to be extended and backward compatible.
-For most of the BLE configurations, we put some reserved fields in the config struct for future extendence.
+The Single BLE APIs are flexible, easy to be extended and backward compatible.
+For most of the Single BLE configurations, we put some reserved fields in the config struct for future extendence.
 The API users need to make sure the reserved fields are initialized to 0, otherwise the compatibility may be broken as more fields are added.

 Programing Principle
 ----------------------------------------

 .. important::
-  Here is some general principle for BLE API users:
+  Here is some general principle for Single BLE API users:
    - Always init the reserved fields of config stuct to 0
    - Use BK_ERR_CHECK to check the return value of the BLE API
    - If you are not sure how to use BLE APIs, study the BLE example code first